josh-clarke/pug-web-starter-files/README.md

 # Nunjucks Web Starter Files

 These starter files can be used to generate a prototype or flat-file website.
 The Nunjucks template language is used for the HTML due to its close relationship to Twig.
-After using this starter kit to build flat HTML prototypes, the Nunjuck files can then be re-used as a starter point for Twig-based templates such as [Wordpress with Timber](https://wordpress.org/plugins/timber-library/) or [Craft CMS](https://craftcms.com), or any platforms which can use Nunjucks or Jinja.
+After using this starter kit to build flat HTML prototypes, the Nunjuck files can then be re-used as a starter point for Twig-based templates such as [Wordpress with Timber](https://wordpress.org/plugins/timber-library/) or [Craft CMS](https://craftcms.com), and any platforms which can use Nunjucks or Jinja.

 ![Open Issues](https://img.shields.io/github/issues/josh-clarke/nunjucks-web-starter-files.svg) ![Project Forks](https://img.shields.io/github/forks/josh-clarke/nunjucks-web-starter-files.svg) ![GitHub Stars](https://img.shields.io/github/stars/josh-clarke/nunjucks-web-starter-files.svg) ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)